SalesforceSFDC/Apex/README.md

 }
 ```

-Use the following design pattern in the trigger to determine if this was the first or sunsequent call for this execution context:
+Use the following design pattern in the trigger to determine if this was the first or subsequent call for this execution context:

 ```Apex
 if (!myclass.firstcall)